samir64/piqla/README.md

 # Pinq v1.0.0

 This version of Pinq just supports "Pinq to array"

 And in first release it has just `select` function to select some elements (like as `SELECT` in SQL)

 ## How to use

-Define an array and pass that to new Pinq instance constructor Know you can use Pinq deformer functions and call them to result again and again and ...
+Define an array and pass that to new Pinq instance constructor

+Now you can use Pinq deformer functions and call them to result again and again and ...

 ## Sample